Treatment and Management of NHL

 Radiation Therapy

 Utilizes high energy beams such as x-rays or other types of radiation to destroy cancer cells.
-Radiation can be used alone to destroy one or two targeted spots that contains cancerous lymphoma and can be used after chemotherapy to destroy any lymphoma cells that remain.2 Treatments are often given 5 days per week over several weeks.5
+Radiation can be used alone to destroy one or two targeted spots that contain cancerous lymphoma and can be used after chemotherapy to destroy any lymphoma cells that remain.2 Treatments are often given 5 days per week over several weeks.5

 Immunotherapy